rvagg/archived-node-generic-session/README.md

 -------------------------

-### genericSession.MemoryStore()
+### genericSession.MemoryStore([ options ])

+***Don't use this in production.*** *This is only meant for example & testing purposes.*

 A simple MemoryStore that implements the Store API (see below).
-Only meant for dev/example purposes, ideally a session store would be persistent and also capable of operating across multiple servers.
-Currently doesn't support proper timeouts (pull requests accepted!)
+Ideally a session store would be persistent and also capable of operating across multiple servers.

+MemoryStore is backed by [lru-cache](https://github.com/isaacs/node-lru-cache) which is an optional dependency so it needs to be installed if you want to use this.

+MemoryStore takes an optional `options` object that can be used to override the default `cache` settings for `max` and `maxAge` (e.g. provide `{ cache: { maxAge: 1000 * 60 * 60 } }`).
+Note that MemoryStore will ignore the `expire` option from Generic Store and will obey the `maxAge` cache option.
+The default is 2-weeks to match the Generic Store defaults.

 -------------------------